 - Has the infant been diagnosed with failure to thrive?

 - Is the infant struggling with reflux or constipation?

 The dietician can help with reflux precautions and strategies to lessen the symptoms of constipation.

 If infants are not doing well with table foods at this age, the dietician can help determine if a toddler formula or supplement is needed to help meet their needs.
-“If their growth is slow, but they're doing well with table foods, we can discuss ways to increase calories with table foods alone,” she shares.
+“If their growth is slow, but they're doing well with table foods, we can discuss ways to increase calories with table foods alone.